 - And, for comparison sake, you can read our full review of the Yamaha YDP-181 right here.

-Below, please take a look at some of the best-selling upright digital pianos currently available on Amazon:
+Below, please take a look at some of the best-selling digital pianos currently available online:

 As I looked around at the different buttons and slots, the first thing I noticed on the Williams Symphony Grand was the Bluetooth option.
 Although the YDP-181 has the USB option and can connect with computers, the Bluetooth option on the Williams gives it a bit of an edge since it allows the user the option to connect portable audio devices.